After “How much will it cost”, probably the second most common question I hear (once the shock has worn off) is; “how do I build it more cheaply?”.

 Handling your own project management can save you a significant amount, but be aware that this saving is achieved by eliminating the builder’s traditional margin (and thus responsibility) for managing the project properly.

 By taking on the Project Manager role yourself, you take on all the responsibilities traditionally entrusted to the head contractor, without the benefit of his or her experience.
-You are now personally responsible for dealing with council, ensuring all costs are on track to meeting your budget, sourcing materials and subcontractors (avoiding the bad ones!), coordinating everything and every one so that everything needed comes together on site at exactly the right times and in exactly the right sequence, understanding in depth what each subcontractor does and ensuring quality of work is maintained and will not adversely impact other trades, ensuring that the consented design is being adhered to, arranging building inspector and professional (architect and engineer) visits at the appropriate times, administering all progress payments, dealing with all of the myriad issues that come up, keeping good records, and all in compliance with your various subcontract agreements, council requirements, bank requirements, and the law.
+You are now personally responsible for dealing with council, ensuring all costs are on track to meeting your budget, sourcing materials and subcontractors (avoiding the bad ones!), coordinating everything and every one so that everything needed comes together on site at exactly the right times and in exactly the right sequence, understanding in depth what each subcontractor does and ensuring quality of work is maintained and will not adversely impact other trades, ensuring that the consented design drawings and specification are being exactly adhered to, arranging building inspector and professional (architect and engineer) visits at the appropriate times, administering all progress payments, dealing with all of the myriad issues that come up, keeping good records, and all in compliance with your various subcontract agreements, council requirements, bank requirements, and the law.

 If anything goes expensively wrong, blaming your contractors or suppliers or consultants will not help you if the issue arose because you, in your inexperience, made a wrong decision, or failed to anticipate something that a professional project manager would have known.